jluk/pm-roast/README.md

 # pm-roast
-upload your linkedin, get honest feedback
+upload your linkedin, get honest feedback courtesy of Gemini 2.5 flash and a custom career card

 # 🎯 The Vibe
 A high-end, minimalist "Linear-style" web app that acts as a brutally honest AI career coach.